Pull-Ups Calories Burned: 10, 50, 100 Reps & Per Minute

 How We Calculate Calories Burned During Pull-Ups

-For pull-ups with a MET value of 8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do pull-ups for 30 minutes (0.5 hours), you would burn approximately 290 calories.
+For strict pull-ups, vigorous calisthenics with a MET value of 8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do pull-ups for 30 minutes (0.5 hours), you would burn approximately 305 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 8 for pull-ups represents an average across typical conditions and effort levels.
+The selected MET value of 8 for strict pull-ups, vigorous calisthenics represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Pull-Ups vs. Other Activities